Start script

 PID file

-PID file is the file where the PID (Process ID) is stored during the start of the application.
-Once there is request for the application start the script check existence of the PID file and in case it exists it make a test if the process with given PID exists.
+It is stored during the start of the application.
+Once there is a request for the application start, the script checks for the existence of the PID file, and if it exists, it tests if the process with the given PID exists.

 • -Xms2048M